 Identifying Gifted Students of Color Conference

-The Identifying Gifted Students of Color Conference focuses on the challenges we, as educators, psychologists, and parents, face when trying to identify and support gifted learners of color.
-The 2018 conference featured Dr. Joy Lawson Davis, expert in gifted education and award-winning author of Bright, Talented & Black: A Guide for Families of African American Gifted Learners.
+In 2018, we welcomed over 60 attendees!
+The conference featured Dr. Joy Lawson Davis, expert in gifted education and award-winning author of Bright, Talented & Black: A Guide for Families of African American Gifted Learners.
 Dr. Davis delivered her keynote address, entitled “Are You a Facilitator or a Barrier?
 Recognizing and Nurturing Giftedness in ALL Communities.”